aguo795-ime/making-journal/journal-pages/week-04.md

 Version 3 developed the concept into an interactive system where multiple environmental variables influenced different visual behaviours of the cat character.
 Temperature controlled colour, rainfall affected transparency, and wind introduced movement.
 This transformed the dataset into a responsive environmental interface rather than a static visualisation.

+This progression from static colour mapping to multi-variable behavioural interaction allowed the dataset to shift from representation toward simulation of environmental experience.

 ### Critical Evaluation

 The AI initially suggested conventional visualisations such as bar charts and line graphs.
 I redirected the process toward character-based representations that communicate environmental conditions through emotion and behaviour.
 This demonstrated how AI tools often prioritise analytical clarity by default, while design intervention can shift outputs toward more experiential and interpretive outcomes.